As a small business owner, how do you measure up in terms of revenue, expenses, and net income?

 Why is it important to review the P&L?

 Peter Drucker is credited with saying, “You can’t manage what you don’t measure.”
 Because of what the P&L measures, you will be able to make better and faster decisions with more confidence.
 To do this, you want to consistently look at the same KPIs from prior time periods.
+In this article, we suggest three important KPIs to measure company performance and value.

 The amounts on your P&L show your company’s ability to generate sales and manage expenses.
 In most industries, you want to target 10% or more net income.